 And it feels like home.
 It feels safe.
 I can name you the people that come to my house.
-There is only one person outside of the kids that just turns up, and that is my best friend Anne.
-And even she will give me warning and can usually tell when I am not up for it.
 My son’s girlfriend will be reading this and thinking “What about me”.
 You have key Gab’s you are family.
 You never need to knock.
 (But…it took her a long time to get on them levels)

 In the past 3 years I recon….15 people have been in my house apart from people to fix things.

 My ex has never been allowed a step in the house since the day he left.